 - Availability to work occasional evenings and weekends as needed.

 How to Apply

 To apply, please email a cover letter and resume to employment[at]caasf[dot]org.
-In the subject line, please write “Community Advocate, Employment Program.”
+In the subject line, please write “Community Advocate, Economic Justice.”

 CAA is an equal opportunity employer.
 Women, people of color, LGBTQ individuals, and immigrants are encouraged to apply.
 We will consider for employment qualified applicants with arrest and conviction records.